raganwald-deprecated/faux/doc/writing.md

         },
         partial: 'hats'
       })
-        .display('hats', {
+        .method('hats', {
           route: '',
           gets: { model: '/hats' },
           partial: 'plural'
         })
-        .display('hat', {
+        .method('hat', {
           route: ':id',
           gets: { models: '/hats/:id' },
           partial: 'singular'
         })
-        // insert other calls to .display here
+        // insert other calls to .method here
         .end();

 This code automatically massages any `models` parameter into `model: { models: [...], length: n }` form for all of the methods defined in its scope.
 And because `after_` calls are chained, you can write: